Honoré Gabriel Riqueti, comte de Mirabeau: Early life

 Mirabeau's violent disposition led him to quarrel with a country gentleman who had insulted his sister, and his exile was changed by lettre de cachet into imprisonment in the Château d'If in 1774.
 In 1775 he was transferred to the castle of Joux, where he was not closely confined, having full leave to enter the town of Pontarlier.
 In a house of a friend he met Marie Thérèse de Monnier, known as "Sophie", and the two fell in love.
 He escaped to Switzerland, where Sophie joined him; they then went to the United Provinces, where he lived by writing hack work for the booksellers; meanwhile Mirabeau had been condemned to death at Pontarlier for sedition and abduction, and in May 1777 he was seized by the Dutch police, sent to France and imprisoned by a lettre de cachet in the castle of Vincennes.

 The early part of his confinement is marked by indecent letters to Sophie (first published in 1793 by Pierre Louis Manuel), and the obscene Erotica biblion and Ma conversion.
 In Vincennes, he met the Marquis de Sade, who was also writing erotic works; however the two disliked each other intensely.
 It was in these writings, however, that Mirabeau developed experience as an orator.
-He learned how to curb his natural eloquence and his dialectic became firm, commanding and moving.
+He learned how to curb his natural loquacity and his rhetoric became firm, commanding and moving.
 The prison in which he was held was the first platform to hear his voice.
 Later during his confinement, he wrote Des Lettres de Cachet et des prisons d'état, published after his liberation (1782).
 It exhibits an accurate knowledge of French constitutional history, skillfully marshaled to demonstrate that the system of lettres de cachet was not only philosophically unjust but constitutionally illegal.
 It shows, though in a rather diffuse and declamatory form, wide historical knowledge, keen philosophical perception, and genuine eloquence, applied to a practical purpose, which was the great characteristic of Mirabeau, both as a political thinker and as a statesman.